CMLF-git-dev/CMLF/README.md

-## Stock Trend Prediction with Multi-granularity Data: A Contrastive Learning Approach with Adaption Fusion
+## Stock Trend Prediction with Multi-granularity Data: A Contrastive Learning Approach with Adaptive Fusion

 0. ### **Dependencies**